MrJadaml/mac-maker/readme.md

 - [iterm2] - A terminal emulator and replacement for Mac's default Terminal app.
 - [Screenhero] - Coding oriented screen share with multi mouse/cursor.
 - [Slack] - A messaging app (corporate IRC 👔).
+- [Jumpcut] - Keep a record of things that you have copied (clipboard buffering).
+- [Spectacle] - A free alternate to Moom to automate your screen re-sizing.

 [Atom]: https://atom.io/
 [Alfred]: https://www.alfredapp.com/